ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 * 1-14: Data is available in the original string format (it is extracted using {@linkapi CKEDITOR.editor.getData `CKEDITOR.editor.getData()`} method).
 * 15: Data is preprocessed by the plugin: image relative paths are changed to absolute ones and editor's content is wrapped into a container with appropriate classes for styling.
-* 16-19: Data is in the form in which it will be sent to the service.
+* 16-19: Data is in the form in which it will be sent to the PDF service.
 It can still be modified.
-* 20: Data is sent to the service.
+* 20: Data is sent to the PDF service.

 ### Asynchronous data preprocessing